bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Anyways, another amazing CoinKite product.
 And here's another one, the Cold Cart Q.
-Josh has got many Cold Cart, CoinKite devices.
+Sjors has got many Cold Cart, CoinKite devices.
 Buy them all.

+Speaker 1: 00:01:20

 Exactly.

+Speaker 0: 00:01:24
-Okay, let's get to our episode.
+Let's get to our episode.
 We're going to discuss silent payments.

 Speaker 1: 00:01:26